circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Remove the permission to edit the own profile field for the 'K.v.K. nummer' profile field in the Products 'Algemeen voor bedrijven (behalve UE)' and 'Algemeen United Economy'.

+# Informal to formal Dutch

+Change the Information text of profile fields to use formal instead of informal Dutch:
+- Website
+- K.v.K. nummer
+- Diensten/producten

 # Add new profile fields

 Add a new profile field for authorized signatories: System > [User configuration] 'Profile fields' > New.